sandersn/sandersn.github.io/reviews-wave-6.md

 # Reviews Wave 6

 This wave was a real grab bag.
-For fans of their respective genres, Might and Magic 6 and Vagante are relatively obscure gems.
+For fans of their respective genres, Might and Magic 6 and Vagante are hidden-ish gems.
 And I think everybody should play Hollow Knight and Half-Life: Alyx.
 (If you don't have a headset, play Half-Life 2 again, that'll do just fine.)
 Star Wars Squadrons and Total War Troy are probably great for fans of their genre, but I am not one.

-## Ascent
+## The Ascent
 The Ascent is a cyberpunk Diabo-like ("ARPG").
 But it scrapes along duller by far than I expected from its glossy exterior.
 Every aspect of the game was missing that last 20% to make it good -- by-the-second gameplay, world design, quest design, upgrade loop.
 All of it.
 Disappointing.

 ## Star Wars Squadrons